Captain Howard Blackburn, the Lone Voyager

 A Desperate Journey

-Blackburn returned to Gloucester a hero, someone who had fought the sea for the highest stakes and won.
-He was unable to continue working as a fisherman because of his injuries, and sympathetic townspeople raised $500 to help him get back on his feet.
-He used part of the money to open a cigar store and soon applied for a liquor license.
+Against all odds, come spring Howard Blackburn returned to Gloucester a hero, someone who had fought the sea for the highest stakes and won.
+As Blackburn was unable to continue fishing, sympathetic townspeople raised $500 to help him get back on his feet.
+With part of the money he opened a cigar store and soon after applied for a liquor license.